Cleanpos-pos/Cleanpos-pos-tablemaestro/README.md

 Common areas that might require indexes:
 - Fetching bookings sorted by date/time with filters (`ownerUID`).
 - Fetching tables with specific properties.

-Always check your Firebase console for index creation prompts if you see query-related permission errors or performance issues.